CobaltBSD/src/README.md

 # src
-CobaltBSD core repository

-Note: This repository is currently a stub
+Cobalt core repository (currently a stub)

 ## What is Cobalt?
-Cobalt is a microscopic but extremely versatile distribution of Linux, with the purpose of creating a satisfying user experience without the insane amount of bloat and ineffiency that other distributions have become complacent with.
-Cobalt ships with its own browser, Neosurf, as well as several BSD ports that we maintain.
-Cobalt supports a high degree of flexibility via its LuaJIT framework.
-Cobalt is also the first distribution to use the advanced bcachefs as its primarily filesystem.
+Cobalt is a microscopic but extremely versatile distribution of Linux geared towards towards being distribution that is highly secure but also practical to use.
+Cobalt contains a minimal desktop environment and utilities for creating and accessing sandboxes in the form of nested Wayland sessions.

+The Cobalt desktop environment is currently very small and missing several relatively critical components which will need to be developed from scratch, but the sandboxing infrastructure is complete.
+Cobalt ships with NeoSurf, its dedicated web browser.

+By design, most of your work will likely occur in a sandbox anyways, and the base system can be thought of as essentially immutable.
+Unlike virtual machines, Linux sandboxes generally have very little performance overhead.
+These sandboxes are essentially sub-distributions.
+They can be built from the ground up, or pre-installed.

+## Why?
+Distributions that are touted as being privacy and security-oriented, such as Qemu and Tails, do so at the immense cost of practicality.
+They are great to have, but not suitable for every-day usage.
+Cobalt intends to accomodate a vast range of purposes.
+It can be used for common tasks such as gaming and browsing the Internet, or for [REDACTED].

 ## Core Packages (136)
 alsa-lib